 Los Angeles, CA, 90004

-My current rate is $50 - 80 per hour for Individual and Relationship Therapy.
-I believe that therapy should be accessible to anybody, so I work on a sliding fee scale.
+My current rate is $50 - 100 per hour for Individual and Relationship Therapy.
+I believe that therapy should be accessible to anybody, so I adjust my fee according to financial need.
 Please contact me to discuss what would work for you.

 Each person comes to therapy for reasons that are unique to them.
 As a therapist, I try to create a space that welcomes all possibilities for what psychotherapy might be.
 I choose specific theories and interventions based on what I hear are your hopes for the outcomes of therapy.
 This is called an integrative, or eclectic, practice.
 The core of my work is based on the assumption that you are the expert on your own life.
 My job, then, is to help you find your own answers - your own truth.
 With that said, I find that much of my work revolves around themes of the self; getting to know your true self better and accepting it for all that it is.
 This also applies in couples and family work, with the added element of enhancing relational skills.
 Other theories that form some of my core therapeutic assumptions include narrative theory - which leads me to listen for threads of success stories in the midst of problem-saturated ones - and feminist theory - which leads me to see your individual story as inseparable from the context in which it occurs.
-I am constantly engaged in the study of connections between mind and body.
-This helps me form a unique perspective on the therapeutic process as an opportunity to deepen these connections and find healing through them.
+I am constantly engaged in the study of connections between mind and body and how to engage both in the process of healing and growth.
+Along these lines, I incorporate mindfulness techniques into therapeutic work by asking you to look at how you are experiencing the circumstances of your life.